Nolan Arenado Player Props: Cardinals vs. Reds

-On Wednesday, Nolan Arenado (.667 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 6:40 PM ET.
+Nolan Arenado -- with a slugging percentage of .568 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Luke Weaver on the hill, on May 25 at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Reds.
+In his most recent game he had a hitless performance (0-for-3) against the Reds.

 Nolan Arenado Game Info & Props vs. the Reds